Skip to Content

 This page expands on those core concepts, covering implementation details for connectors developed using the Connector SDK.

 If you are implementing a connector with the intention of submitting it for certification by Jitterbit, source code submitted for certification must follow Jitterbit’s Java code style.
-See the comments on code style in the section Complete Example below for the checkstyle configuration file that should be used.
+See the comments on code style in the section Complete example below for the checkstyle configuration file that should be used.

 Connector